RiverExplorer/Phoenix/README-Phoenix-Documentation.md

 takes a great deal of care and planning.

 Another major concern is security and authentication.
-This proposal allows for existing autnentication to continue to work.
+This proposal allows for existing authentication to continue to work.

 This is a MIME message transport that can facilitate the transfer of any kind of MIME message.
 Including email, calendaring,